Tencent/omi/site/src/docs/en/props.md

 <my-element myObj={{ name: 'world' }}></my-element>
 ```

-You can set the default value by the static default Props property:
+You can set the default value by the `static defaultProps` property，use `static propTypes` to set the type:

 ```jsx
 define('my-element', class extends WeElement {